NicoleZFortuna/Rpackages/README.md

 ### Required files and folders

 R packages must be organised with a particular file structure.
-Some files and folders files and folders are more or less necessary, but you can expect to interact with some combination of the following.
+Some files and folders are more or less necessary, but you can expect to interact with some combination of the following.

 **Necessary files and folders**